Position

 How long does it take to become a Extrusion Technician?

 The path to becoming an Extrusion Technician involves several steps.
 First, a high school diploma or equivalent is necessary.
 This provides a foundation in basic math and science.
-Many technicians also complete a vocational or technical program.
-These programs often last one to two years.
+Many technicians also complete a vocational training program.
+These programs can last from a few months to two years.
 They teach specific skills needed for the job.
-Some programs offer hands-on training, which is very valuable.
+Some programs offer hands-on experience with real equipment.

 Extrusion Technician Job Description Sample